Trevor Lawrence Player Prop Bets for NFL Week 12 | Jacksonville vs. Atlanta 11/28/2021

 - Last week against the 49ers, Lawrence went 16-for-25 (64.0 percent) for 158 yards.

-- Lawrence tacked on three carries for 23 yards, averaging 7.7 yards per carry in the running game.
+- Lawrence added three carries for 23 yards, averaging 7.7 yards per carry in the running game.

-- Over his last three games, Lawrence has recorded 438 passing yards (146.0 yards per game) while going 47-for-86 (54.7% completion percentage) and throwing zero touchdowns and zero interceptions.
+- Over his last three games, Lawrence has racked up 438 passing yards (146.0 per game) while connecting on 47 of 86 passes (54.7% completion percentage), with zero touchdowns and zero interceptions.

-- He's also carried the ball 11 times for 60 yards, averaging 20.0 yards per game.
+- He also has 60 rushing yards on 11 carries, averaging 20.0 yards per game on the ground.

 Lawrence's Jacksonville Teammates